chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 ##No. 3 Cloaca Spur

-- 13x Book of Orgain (25% at L0 from Gespent)
+- 13x Book of Orgain (25% at L0 from Gespenst)
+    - Or chain Dustia
 - [S] Jade Collar (100%)
 - Close gate